SaraUmut/Franka/README.md

 # Franka
-Steps to set up your workstation to control the Franka Panda robot
+Franka Panda Robot Tutorial (set up your workstation and control your robot)